i386x/pkgtools/docs/fedpkg-HOWTO.md

 Login to https://src.fedoraproject.org/.

-Fork your package's repo.
+Fork the package's repo.

 **Tip**: Prefer Firefox for communication with https://src.fedoraproject.org/.

-Clone your package by running `fedpkg clone <package>`.
+Clone the package by running `fedpkg clone <package>`.

-Change `origin` to be your forked repo:
+Change `origin` to be the forked repo:
 ```sh
 git remote set-url origin <ssh_url_to_your_forked_repo>
 # <ssh_url_to_your_forked_repo> is at the bottom of your forked repo's main